veronicalugarini/Datacamp_Introduction_to_Python/README.md

-# Datacamp Course - Intriduction to Python
+# Datacamp Course - Introduction to Python

-The script/exercises was made using Google Colaboratory
+The script/exercises was made using Google Colaboratory.